doga/qworum-application-template-with-semantic-data/README.md

 ### Qworum API

-This website implements a Qworum API that has 2 endpoints:
+This web application is implemented as a Qworum API❖ that has 2 endpoints❖❖:

-- The `home` endpoint, which is the main application (meaning that this is an endpoint that never returns a result).
+- The `home` endpoint, which is the main application (meaning that this is an endpoint that is not expected to return a result).
 - The `view-product` endpoint, called by `home`.

 ### Directory structure